-Youth - Most youth (94%) said they had not used illicit substances in the past year.
-Six per cent34\ of all youth said they had sought treatment for alcohol or substance use in the past year.
-Previous studies have observed that Aboriginal youth in BC who experienced discrimination were more likely to use substances (other than marijuana and alcohol) [45].
+Youth - There was not enough data to report on illicit substance use among youth in the FSR.
+The RHS shows that across the province, most youth (94%) said they had not used illicit substances and $6\%^{46}$ said they had sought treatment for alcohol or substance use in the past year.
+Previous studies have observed that Aboriginal youth in BC who experienced discrimination were more likely to use substances (other than marijuana and alcohol) [47].

 Children - Parents or caregivers were asked whether the child's birth mother drank any alcohol during their pregnancy.
-A majority (93%) stated that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
+While this was not reportable for the FSR, 93% of survey participants across BC reported that the mother did not drink any alcohol during the pregnancy and among those who did, most were said to have had a drink less than once a month.
 The powerful stigma against drinking during pregnancy may make people less likely to report alcohol use during pregnancy.